jakecar47/outfitly/README.md

 Back-end: Mongoose along with MongoDB Atlas and Atlas Device Sync (SDK) for database management and local persistence

 # Functionality
-Similar to instagram, users will be able to post pictures of new outfits and AI will be used to define item pricing, purchase location, and where to find the best deals on clothes present in the picture.
+Similar to Instagram, users will be able to post pictures of new outfits and AI will be used to define item pricing, purchase location, and where to find the best deals on clothes present in the picture.
 On the discover page, users will be able to see other users posts along with clothing ads, ai generated outfit ideas, and outfits worn by influencers.
 On the create page, users will be able to create, save and share outfits with friends.